HectareaGalbis/adp/README.md

     `(adp:add-element (make-instance 'header-object :title ,title))))
 ```

-Now, if the users just loads the system, `header` will expand to `NIL`, i.e. a no-op.
+Now, if the user just loads the system, `header` will expand to `NIL`, i.e. a no-op.

 ### Defining a function for text-mode